gjbex/Python-for-beginners/README.md

 ## What is it?

+1. `modeling_and_programming.pptx`: a PowerPoint presentation that introduces the concepts of modeling and programming, and how they relate to each other.
 1. `notebooks`: Jupyter notebooks that explain the concepts of the Python programming language.
 1. `exercises`: exercises to practice the concepts, mostly as Jupyter